 Garden Cafe Greenrose ~ View the stunning roses and seasonal blooms over a cup of tea and cake during the open garden period…

 Garden Cafe Greenrose is a private garden that opens to the public for the rose season twice a year.
 Roses bloom in Saitama during the spring and autumn.
 The spring period is generally May and June and the autumn period is October and November.
-Each time the cafe opens on Saturdays, Sundays and Mondays only, for about six weeks during prime viewing.
+However, since 2021 they have opened earlier than normal in spring, from mid April, as they have tulips in bloom.
+The 2022 Spring Open Garden is from Saturday April 9th to Monday June 13th.
+Each time the cafe opens on Saturdays, Sundays and Mondays only, for the weeks of prime rose viewing season.

 Garden Cafe Greenrose

 Spring 2022 dates: the opening date has been set for April 9th.
 And they currently plan to open until June 13th.
 Please note that there maybe changes due to the pandemic.
 For example, even though they are open, they may not be serving tea this year.
 Please wear a mask when visiting the garden.
 I advise you ring them in advance to check the finer details and to make sure they are operating the day you hope to visit.
 (For example, they did not open at all in spring of 2020 and in Autumn 2020 it was an open garden only i.e. no food or drink served.)

 After walking into the stunning garden a couple of meters on the left hand side you come across the cafe, blended beautifully into and practically concealed by the garden.
 The garden and the cafe exterior, with its creeping ivy like plants, are reminiscent of an English country garden and outhouse.